9. Scheduling and the inspection team

 Residential holiday schemes for disabled children are inspected by suitably experienced social care inspectors and usually by a single inspector.

-For an inspection of a residential holiday scheme, an inspector usually spends a maximum of 2 days on site.
-For some inspections, only one day on site may be necessary.
+For an inspection of a residential holiday scheme, an inspector spends a maximum of 2 days on site.
+For most inspections, only one day on site may be necessary.

 The inspector and the regulatory inspection manager (RIM) should decide how best to allocate resources for inspections.